Treehouse Eyes® specializes in myopia care for children

-Childhood myopia rates are increasing.
-Many researchers believe reduced outdoor time and increased screen time on devices are part of the problem.
-Myopia often leads to struggles in school and activities for your child due to poor vision, as well as increased eye disease risks.
+There’s an increase in childhood myopia rates.
+Many researchers believe increased screen time on devices and reduced outdoor time are part of the problem.
+So often, myopia leads to struggles in activities and school for your child because of poor vision, and increased eye disease risks.

-There are now non-surgical treatments to improve your child’s vision now and reduce their long-term eye health risk associated with myopia.
-Treatments include customized contact lenses and prescription eye drops, your Treehouse Eyes doctor will recommend a personalized treatment plan for your child.
+There are now non-surgical treatments to improve your child’s vision and reduce their long-term eye health risk connected with myopia.
+Treatments include customized contact lenses and prescription eye drops.
+Your Treehouse Eyes doctor will recommend a personalized treatment plan for your child.

 Families share their Treehouse Experience